Saturday, 25 October 2025

 The small parking area along Glow Worm Tunnel Road

-Cross the low metal barrier and follow the clear footpad into the bush.
+TO get started, there is a low metal barrier to cross that leads to a clear footpad leading into the bush.
 Almost immediately, you’ll encounter rock pagodas—towering, beehive-like formations that define the Gardens of Stone region.

 Starting along the track towards the canyon